NGSolve/ngsPETSc/docs/src/PETScPC/poisson.py.rst

-Vertex Patch smoothing for p-Multigrid preconditioners for the Poisson problem
+Vertex patch smoothing for p-multigrid preconditioners for the Poisson problem
 ===============================================================================

 In this tutorial, we explore using `PETSc PC` as a building block inside the NGSolve preconditioning infrastructure.